-MultiStream Transport (MST) or Daisy Chaining feature enables you to connect multiple external displays to your computer.
+MultiStream Transport (MST) or Daisy Chaining feature enables you to connect multiple external displays to your system.

-The following table displays the computers that support MST along with the maximum resolution that is supported when two or three monitors are connected:
+The following table displays the systems that support MST along with the maximum resolution that is supported when two or three monitors are connected:

-Table 58.
+Table 63.
 MST and Maximum resolution

-System Maximum resolution for two monitors Maximum resolution for three monitors Latitude 3440/5440/5450 2 x (2560x1440) 3 x (1920x1080) OptiPlex All-in-One 7410/7420 4K + (2560x1440) 3 x (2560x1440)
+System Maximum resolution for two monitors Maximum resolution for three monitors Latitude 3440/5440 2 x (2560x1440) 3 x (1920x1080) OptiPlex All-in-One 7410 4K + (2560x1440) 3 x (2560x1440)

-NOTE: DisplayPort and Type-C port supports MST; HDMI port does not support MST.
+i NOTE: DisplayPort and Type-C port supports MST; HDMI port does not support MST.

 - If you enable MST on monitors, display audio does not work. - If you reboot with multiple monitors connected, one monitor may display a black screen.
-As a workaround, unplug and plug in the monitor that is connected to ThinOS. - Do not hot-plug the daisy-chained monitors, as this may cause a black screen issue.
-You can hot plug the monitor that is connected to the ThinOS client. - If you connect two or three monitors with MST and plug out the monitors, ThinOS stops responding for 15 s to 30 s.
-When ThinOS stops responding, do not plug in the docking station again.
-Wait for ThinOS to recover and then plug in the docking station. - If the default resolution of the monitors is more than the maximum resolution that can be supported, the ThinOS client stops responding. - If you hot-plug monitors when ThinOS is displaying screensaver, the monitors display a black screen.
+As a workaround, unplug and plug in the monitor again. - If you connect two or three monitors with MST and plug out the monitors, ThinOS stops responding for 15 s to 30 s.
+When ThinOS stops responding, do not plug in docking station again.
+Wait for ThinOS to recover and then plug in the docking station - If the default resolution of the monitors is more than the maximum resolution that can be supported, the ThinOS client stops responding. - If you hot plug monitors when ThinOS is displaying screensaver, the monitors display a black screen